corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-tearoffs.md

 * An [oracle](key-concepts-oracles.md) only needs to see the commands specific to it.
 * A [non-validating notary](key-concepts-notaries.md) only needs to see a transaction’s [input states](key-concepts-states.md).

 You can achieve this using *filtered transactions*.
 The node proposing the transaction “tears off” any parts of the transaction that the oracle or notary doesn’t need to see before presenting it to them for signing.
 This is possible using a *Merkle tree*—a cryptographic scheme used to provide proofs of inclusion and data integrity.
-Merkle trees are widely used in peer-to-peer networks, blockchain systems and Git.

-Merkle trees guarantee that the parts of the transaction you tore off cannot later be changed without invalidating the oracle’s digital signature.
+Merkle trees guarantee that the parts of the transaction you tore off cannot later be changed without invalidating the oracle’s digital signature.Merkle trees are widely used in peer-to-peer networks, blockchain systems and Git.

 ### Transaction Merkle trees